DDLCNewBeginnings/New-Beginnings/README.md

 * All new individualized dating system!
 Take the girls out on special dates - you pick when and where!

-* Weekends are you fun days!
+* Weekends are your fun days!
 You can choose to call your friends, go out for a walk at the park, or if you have the confidence, ask someone out!

 * All new backgrounds, character graphics, music, and more!
 We're packing three times the content as the original game!